-- PerformanceThe Committee shall perform an annual self-assessment using the attached selfassessment form. - Charter Review The Committee Charter shall be reviewed annually or as necessary, should there be changes in the regulations affecting the Committee. - Reporting to theThe Committee shall report to the Board at least once every quarter or as necessary.
+The Committee shall perform an annual self-assessment using the attached self-assessment form.

+The Committee Charter shall be reviewed annually or as necessary, should there be changes in the regulations affecting the Committee.

-Interaction with
+The Committee shall report to the Board at least once every quarter or as necessary.

-other CommitteesAs necessary, the Committee shall interact with other committees on issues on
+As necessary, the Committee shall interact with other committees on issues on corporate governance.

-corporate governance.

-Committee Name Executive Committee Short Name EXCOM Nature Board Level Committee Responsibility Statement The EXCOM shall act by majority vote of all its voting members as defined below.
+Committee Name Executive Committee

+Short Name EXCOM

+The EXCOM shall act by majority vote of all its voting members as defined below.
 The EXCOM shall primarily review and approve credit proposals and credit policies within its authority and limits as well as provide recommendations or conditions to lending.
 The EXCOM may also act on other matters as delegated by the stockholders, and the Board of Directors within its competence and in accordance with the By-Laws of the Bank.

-Duties and Responsibilities • Execute the resolutions adopted during the stockholders' meetings and board of directors' meetings, except resolutions, the implementation of which have been directed to the President or other board committees. • Evaluate and approve loan and investment proposals and approve risk exposures in excess of the authority delegated to the Senior Credit Committee. • Endorse credit related policies and other policies to the BOD for approval.
-Oversight over the domestic subsidiaries. • Any other matters as delegated by the Board.
-Proposals approved by EXCOM are reported for Board confirmation.
-However, the EXCOM approved proposals may already be implemented prior to Board confirmation except for proposals classified as Related Party Transactions (RPT) or transactions with Directors, Officers, Stockholders and Related Interests which require further approval from the Board prior to implementation.
-Composition At least four (4) directors, with authority granted to EXCOM to appoint qualified members from lending and credit units.
+- Execute the resolutions adopted during the stockholders' meetings and board of directors' meetings, unless otherwise directed to the President or other board committees. - Evaluate and approve loan and investment proposals and approve risk exposures in excess of the authority delegated to the Senior Credit Committee. - Endorse credit related policies and other policies to the Board of Director for approval. - Oversight over the domestic subsidiaries. - Sets the direction and does oversight for the Bank's Sustainability framework and strategy, and the adoption of Circular 1085 and 1128.
+The Excom mandates the President, who executes the framework and strategy through the Sustainability Office. - Any other matters as delegated by the Board.

+Proposals approved by EXCOM may already be implemented prior to Board confirmation except for proposals classified as Related Party Transactions (RPT) or transactions with Directors, Officers, Stockholders and Related Interests which require further approval from the Board prior to implementation.

+At least four (4) directors, with authority granted to EXCOM to appoint qualified members from lending and credit units.

 The Board of Directors may also appoint other persons to serve as EXCOM advisers.

 The Committee members, including the Chairman, shall have a maximum cumulative term of 9 years, subject to extension when required by exigencies.

-Definition of Majority Consensus vote by simple majority of voting members, but should include either the Chairman or the Vice Chairman of the EXCOM or the President of Metrobank.
-Meetings The EXCOM shall meet at least once every (2) weeks.
+Definition of Majority

+Consensus vote by simple majority of voting members, but should include either the Chairman or the Vice Chairman of the EXCOM or the President of Metrobank.

+Meetings

+The EXCOM shall meet at least once every two (2) weeks.

+Facilitator and Secretariat

+The designated Officer of Credit Group shall act as the Secretariat and will be in charge of:

+- Sending out notices/presentation materials to the committee members

+- Preparing the Agenda of the meeting

+- Facilitating the meeting

+- Preparing the minutes

+- Disseminating the approvals and maintaining a database of these approvals as reference materials

+Performance Review

-Facilitator and Secretariat The Deputy Head of Credit Group shall act as the Secretariat Performance Review The EXCOM shall assess its performance at least annually and the results shall be submitted to the Corporate Governance and Compensation Committee.
-Charter Review The EXCOM charter shall be reviewed at least regularly by the EXCOM Secretariat to ensure the charter's continuing effectiveness.
+The EXCOM shall assess its performance at least annually and the results shall be submitted to the Corporate Governance and Compensation Committee.

+The EXCOM charter shall be reviewed at least regularly by the EXCOM Secretariat to ensure the charter's continuing effectiveness.
 The proposed changes, if any, shall be subject to review of the EXCOM and finally, the Board of Directors for approval.